censorship-no-archive/ceno1/doc/threatModel.md

 Main objective of the CENO project is to deliver in a peer-to-peer fashion static content that otherwise would not be available because of Internet censorship.
-It is therefore a great tool for reading the news - a selection of news feeds has already been inserted and getting updated on a daily basis, accessible via the "CENO Portal".
+It is therefore a great tool for reading the news – a selection of news feeds has already been inserted and getting updated on a daily basis, accessible via the "CENO Portal".
 Nevertheless, users can anonymously request specific nodes that have access to the uncensored Web (from now on "Bridges") to fetch a URL, prepare a bundle for it and insert it in the distributed storage, so as to be retrieved by the user that requested it.
 Future requests for the same URL will be handled directly via the cache without the need for user-bridge communication, even if the website is no more live.
-No knowledge of the global network topology is required in order to retrieve bundles or send a message to a Bridge.
+No knowledge of the global network topology is required in order to retrieve bundles or send a message to a bridge.
 In cases of nationwide Internet throttling, content will remain available to the peers given that a copy of that bundle is cached in the in-country network of peers.
 When using CENO, you will not be able to visit dynamic websites, log into websites, stream media or read and send emails.

 <!-- ## 2.
 Architecture Overview